 4.2.4 Usage without hearing

-Where ICT provides auditory modes of operation, the ICT provides at least one mode of operation that does not require hearing.
-This is essential for users without hearing and benefits many more users in different situations.
+Where ICT provides auditory modes of operation, the ICT shall provide at least one mode of operation that does not require hearing.

+Note 1: This is essential for users without hearing and benefits many more users in different situations.

-NOTE: Visual and tactile user interfaces, including those based on sign language, may contribute towards meeting this clause.
+Note 2: Visual and tactile user interfaces, including those based on text and sign language, may contribute towards meeting this clause.

+Note 3: Sign language content that accompanies audiovisual content and that has a resolution and frame rate that is consistent with the requirements in clauses 6.5.2 and 6.5.3, and that is well synchronized with the spoken content may contribute to meeting this clause.

 4.2.5 Usage with limited hearing

-Where ICT provides auditory modes of operation, the ICT provides enhanced audio features.
-This is essential for users with limited hearing and benefits many more users in different situations.
+Where ICT provides auditory modes of operation, the ICT shall provide enhanced audio features.

+Note 1: This is essential for users with limited hearing and benefits many more users in different situations.

-NOTE 1: Enhancement of the audio clarity, reduction of background noise, providing a joint monaural option, adjustment of balance of both audio channels, increased range of volume and greater volume in the higher frequency range can contribute towards meeting this clause.
+Note 2: Enhancement of the audio clarity, reduction of background noise, providing a joint monaural option, adjustment of balance of both audio channels, increased range of volume and greater volume in the higher frequency range can contribute towards meeting this clause.

-NOTE 2: Allowing the use of Assistive Listening DevicesAssistive Listening Devices, such as headsets with noise cancellation (connected by cable, Bluetooth or WLAN) can contribute towards meeting this clause.
+Note 3: Allowing the use of Assistive Listening Devices by providing a way to connect audio for example via headphone jacks, Bluetooth®, USB or WLAN can contribute to meeting this clause.

-NOTE 3: Users with limited hearing may also benefit from non-hearing access (see clause 4.2.4).
+Note 4: Users with limited hearing may also benefit from non-hearing access (see clause 4.2.4).